-36 Financial risk management objectives and policies
+31 Financial risk management objectives and policies

-The Company's principal financial liabilities, comprise of borrowings and trade and other payables.
+The Company's principal financial liabilities, comprise of borrowings, trade payables and other financial liabilities.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents.
+The Company's principal financial assets include loans, trade receivables, other financial assets and cash and cash equivalents.